artix-linux/artix-linux.github.io/migration.md

 Existing OpenRC systems (whether arch-openrc or manjaro-openrc) can be converted to the new scheme with minimal effort.
 Older eudev-openrc ones might need some more tweaking, especially with concern to the desktop: consolekit2 is replaced by elogind.
 In any case, the procedure outlined below is meant for OpenRC systems only.
 Those with vanilla Arch or Manjaro must first <a href="http://systemd-free.org/migrate.php">migrate as described on systemd-free.org</a>.

+# Summary

+In brief, the new repos must be placed before the official Arch or Manjaro ones.
+Then, sysvinit (provided now by openrc itself) and systemd-sysusers must be removed, as well as consolekit which is replaced by elogind.
+Next, the base and base devel group must be installed from the new repos.
+All -nosystemd and consolekit packages have to be replaced by their equivalent too.
+Finally udev, dbus and elogind services must be enabled and mkinitcpio has to be run for your kernel.

 # 1. Setup Repositories